 The following individuals are not eligible for a President’s Award:

 - Elected members of Parliament (whilst in office or nominated to stand for election)

 - Elected members of local or regional government (whilst in office or nominated to stand for election)

 - Self-nominations (unless supported by a member of University staff)

 Please do give thought to those whom you have encountered in your own sphere of work and who have made a significant contribution to the University, the city of Bath or region.
 Also, to members of the University Community (e.g. alumni) who have had a significant impact on other people’s lives whether locally, nationally or internationally.

 You can submit a nomination using the nomination form.
 Guidance on completing the form can be found within the document.

-Nominations can be made at any time during the year; however, the deadline for receipt of nominations to go forward to the next Honorary Degrees Committee meeting is Friday 27 January 2023.
+Nominations can be made at any time during the year.
+The deadline for submitting nominations ahead of the next meeting of the Honorary Degrees Committee is Friday 6 October 2023.

 Before submitting your nomination for a President’s Award, you may wish to consider the other awards that are bestowed by the University, as follows:

 - Honorary Doctorate Degrees are academic awards celebrating excellence in thought-leadership and the resulting impact, in a field that is recognised nationally or internationally